 33 But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their G-d, and they shall be my people.

-The above scripture that you have just read testifies that the “New Covenant” is to be made with Judah and Israel and it should be understood that G-d is speaking of a physical, corporate Israel, made up of Judah/Israel and Ephraim/Israel…not a spiritual Israel as many Christians incorrectly suppose (Church Replacement Theology).
+The above scripture testifies that the “New Covenant” is to be made with Judah and Israel and it should be understood that G-d is speaking of a physical, corporate Israel, made up of Judah/Israel and Ephraim/Israel…not a spiritual Israel as many Christians incorrectly suppose (Church Replacement Theology).
 We have yet to see the regathering of all Israel and all of Judah.
 This scripture also serves as evidence against antinomians who claim they have a new law and that G-d’s Torah is dead or for the Jews only.
 When that prophecy is fulfilled Israel (The ten lost tribes) and Judah will have been reunited and that want take place until the Messiah comes again.

 Now let us go to scripture for the fulfillment of this promise.